dolpazinho/github-slideshow/_posts/0000-01-02-dolpazinho.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to github teacher slide!"
 ---
 Editing the text as suggested by GitBot
 Use the left arrow to go back!